 If unique views from vehicles are your thing, there are two fun options at Disney Springs.
 Characters in Flight, located in the West Side section, will give you a 360-degree view of the area from 400 feet in the air.
-These unique helium balloons send you soaring for an 8-10 minute experience.
+These unique helium balloons send you soaring for an 8- to 10-minute experience.
 For a look at our land-water lifestyle, climb aboard the Amphicars.
 Docked next to The BOATHOUSE, these aquatic automobiles cruise around the water with your personal Car Captain.

-As we said earlier, Disney Springs is a break from the brea-neck pace of the theme park.
+As we said earlier, Disney Springs is a break from the break-neck pace of the theme park.
 For your day of downtime, there are family entertainment options to consider.
-The cool seats and big-screen thrills of the movies await you at AMC Disney Springs 24.
+The cool seats and big-screen thrills of the movies await you at the Disney Springs AMC theater.
 "Strike" up some family conversations as you bowl with the fam at Splitsville.
-Or try your hand at a hyper-reality experience at The VOID.
+Or, try your hand at a hyper-reality experience at The VOID.
 Not all of the Disney Springs fun requires admission.
 Snap a selfie with the famous Coca-Cola Polar Bear, or catch a performance at the Marketplace Stage.
 You might also catch some “street performers” including jugglers and musicians on the West Side.

 Disney Springs offers merchandise that you may not find anywhere else at Disney World.
 Keeping in check with the budget tip above, make the purchase if it's something you find irresistible.
 While you may see some items at Candy Cauldron, Art of Disney and World of Disney at theme park or hotel resort shops, some things are only found here.
 There's always the option of leaving a few hours of last-minute Disney Springs shopping available on your last day of vacation.